fhossain97/Adopt-a-Bunny/README.md

 The following **required** user stories are complete:

-- [x] User is able to veiew list of available rabbits for adoption
+- [x] User is able to view list of available rabbits for adoption
 - [x] User can submit rabbits for adoption by creating a new request
 - [x] User can login and logout to the website using their google credentials
 - [x] User can request to adopt any rabbit of their choice